WorkHealthLab

 Work Health Thermometer

-An interactive longitudinal slide deck rendering key workforce sentiment metrics from the Canadian Quality of Work and Economic Life Survey (C-QWELS 2019–2025).
+An interactive slide deck rendering key metrics from the Canadian Quality of Work and Economic Life Survey (C-QWELS 2019–2025).

 Source: C-QWELS